doubleaa93/ngx/README.md

-# Angular_X
+# De Re Crud

-Angular X implementation
+Component library for the Angular implementation of De Re CRUD.
+For documentation about the library, see the [documentation repository](https://github.com/DeReCRUD/documentation).